 You must make an NFS or other shared storage volume accessible to all servers in a VMware Cloud Director server group.
-This helps with appliance cluster management and for providing temporary storage for uploads, downloads, and catalog items that are published or subscribed externally.
+VMware Cloud Director uses the transfer server storage for appliance cluster management and for providing temporary storage for uploads, downloads, and catalog items that are published or subscribed externally.

 - During transfers, uploads and downloads occupy this storage.
 When the transfer finishes, the uploads and downloads are removed from the storage.
 Transfers that make no progress for 60 minutes are marked as expired and cleaned up by the system.
 Because transferred images can be large, it is a good practice to allocate at least several hundred gigabytes for this use.

 - Catalog items in catalogs that are published externally and for which caching of the published content is enabled, occupy this storage.
 Items from catalogs that are published externally, but do not enable caching, do not occupy this storage.
 If you enable organizations in your cloud to create catalogs that are published externally, you can assume that hundreds or even thousands of catalog items require space on this volume.
 The size of each catalog item is about the size of a virtual machine in a compressed OVF form.

 - VMware Cloud Director stores the appliance database backups in the pgdb-backup directory in the transfer share.
 These backup bundles might consume significant space.

 - The multi-cell log bundle collector occupies this space.

 - Appliance nodes data and the response.properties file occupy this space.